Perspective | This pandemic, I’m drinking through the souvenir wine I’ve collected since I was 14

 Whatever the catalyst, I ended up leaving Spain that year with a cheap bottle of red I hoped would age well.

 The purchase started a new tradition of bringing wine home from vacations as a souvenir.
-Over the next seven years, my collection grew because I had the incredible privilege of traveling regularly, in large part thanks to my dad’s “Million-Miler” status from his frequent business travel.
+Over the next seven years, my collection grew because I had the incredible privilege of traveling regularly, in large part thanks to my dad’s “Million-Miler” status from his frequent business travel, which earned us “free” flights each summer.

 [12 historic sites you can virtually tour from the couch during the coronavirus outbreak]